Rick Johnson (Canadian politician): Politics

 Johnson served as the Parliamentary Assistant to the Minister of Infrastructure, Bob Chiarelli.
 He previously served as the Parliamentary Assistant to the Minister of Agriculture, Food and Rural Affairs.
 In the 2011 election, Johnson lost again to P.C. candidate Laurie Scott by 6,000 votes in the 2011 provincial election.
-He tried again in 2014 but lost again to Scott, this time by more than 3,000 votes.
+He ran again in 2014 but lost again to Scott, this time by more than 3,000 votes.